1.1 C

 Another example comes from Google, which has introduced a set of guidelines called the AI Principles that prioritize fairness and inclusion in the design and deployment of AI systems.
 These principles include commitments to avoid creating or reinforcing unfair biases, to be accountable for the use of AI, and to incorporate feedback from diverse stakeholders in the design process.
 By embedding these principles into their AI development process, Google is working to ensure that their AI systems are fair, ethical, and sensitive to the needs of diverse communities.

-See also Innovative Applications of AI in Disaster Management
+See also "Cutting-Edge Applications of SVM in Various Industries"

 In conclusion, promoting fairness and equity in AI applications is crucial for building trust, reducing harm, and upholding ethical standards in the development and deployment of AI systems.
 By understanding the sources and consequences of bias in AI, implementing strategies to mitigate bias, and learning from real-life examples of promoting fairness and equity in AI, we can work towards a future where AI serves as a force for good and benefits all members of society.
 Let us continue to strive for fairness and equity in AI, and to ensure that the benefits of AI are shared equitably among all.